 Some wonder if menemen is the same as shakshuka.
 I consider them close cousins.
 The two popular egg dishes are quite similar since they share some key ingredients (eggs, tomatoes, peppers, and onions), but the seasoning and preparations differ.

-Aside from flavor, probably the most obvious difference between today’s menemen recipe and my earlier shakshuka (or even green shakshuka) is the way the eggs are cooked.
+Aside from flavor (which is arguably closer to Greek Strapatsada), probably the most obvious difference between today’s menemen recipe and my earlier shakshuka (or even green shakshuka) is the way the eggs are cooked.
 Here the eggs are scrambled whereas with shakshuka, the eggs are braised undisturbed in the chunky tomato mixture, so the result is more of a sunny-side-up look.

 Three Important tips